Lagom: Finding Balance in Doing Just Enough

 Lagom physical activity would be what feels good—maybe a bike commute or a nice walk through a forest rather than waking up at 5 a.m. to run 10K in the rain.
 Work would be performed with intention and then the employee would go home rather than waiting around for the clock to strike 5.

 This sounded great to me.
 I wanted to learn more, so I turned to a friend of a friend: Ia Dubois, a retired lecturer at the University of Washington Department of Scandinavian Studies who grew up in Sweden and relocated to the Seattle area.

 Lagom Culture in Sweden

 Dubois describes lagom as the middle way.
-Conformity, humility, and finding a middle ground are woven into the Swedish culture, which can sound harsh to Americans.
+Conformity, humility, and finding a middle ground were woven into the Swedish culture, which could sound harsh to Americans.
 But it also instilled a sense of community and making sure everyone had enough.